ward/declarative-programming-project/README.md

 ones we mentioned creating for matrices.
 Checking for a free spot is done by checking for spots of value 0 in the container's content matrix.
 Placing an object in a container is changing a block of values in its matrix.

+### Execution

+The actual algorithm then uses all these things to:

+1. Get all the objects and containers
+2. Sort the object list from biggest volume to smallest volume
+3. Step through the list of objects
+    1. If first container is lightest, try to place it there.
+If container one is not the lightest or if the object doesn't fit, go to the next step.
+    2. Try to place the object in the other container.
+If it doesn't fit, continue to the next step.
+    3. Object doesn't fit in either container, put it in skipped list.
+    4. Go back to first step with the next object.

 ## Manual